 Assign a team member to a specific product feature (from our “Features” table)

 Estimate the work effort required for each person on the team (story points, hours, etc.)

 Visualize start and end date timeframes for each person working on a feature

 As you can imagine, this table is tightly integrated with the “Features” and “People” tables.
 Here’s what our final “Resource Allocation” table looks like:

-This looks like a pretty basic table, but let’s dive into each column to see how this table connects with the “Features” and “People” tables to give you a management tool that just makes sense.
+This looks like a pretty basic product planning table, but let’s dive into each column to see how this table connects with the “Features” and “People” tables to give you a management tool that just makes sense.

 column is a